 Lungworms are more commonly found in donkeys.They can infect horses too, but they don’t multiply in great numbers.
 That does not mean that horse owners should think less of them as health threats to horses.

 Donkeys + Horses = Higher Risk for Lungworm

-Fortunately, lungworm infestation is not serious and is easily treated by equine dewormers, unlike other equine parasites, which are more notorious by nature.
-Ivermectin horse dewormer is the best choice of deworming agent to control lungworms.
+Fortunately, lungworm infestation is easily treated by equine dewormers.
+Ivermectin horse dewormer is the best choice to control lungworms.
 It is a broad-spectrum anthelmintic agent that targets a wide range of common parasites in horses, including the lungworms.